-AEMC 2015, AEMO access to demand forecasting information, Draft rule determination, 30 July 2015, Sydney
+AEMC 2015, AEMO access to demand forecasting information, Rule determination, 22 October 2015, Sydney

 About the AEMC

 The AEMC reports to the Council of Australian Governments (COAG) through the COAG Energy Council.
 We have two functions.
 We make and amend the national electricity, gas and energy retail rules and conduct independent reviews for the COAG Energy Council.